dragonslayer14/CS7641/P1-SL/obv.md

     - not really surprising
 - switching to distance weighted samples shows 100% on training with 10 neighbors, 53% on cv
 - validation curve shows about 55% for 14 neighbors
+- better performance could likely be found with more domain knowledge for picking off specific attributes or scaling for distance
+- leaf size does not seem to matter, but grid search gave 10 over 30, so we will go with it
+- 14 neighbors, leaf size 10, manhattan distance weighted

 ### ANN